NetLogo/Galapagos/README.md

 # Teletortoise

-* An experimental version of NetLogo that runs in-browser
+* An experimental version of NetLogo that displays in-browser
-* Structured in such a way that remote NetLogo workspaces run on the host server and feed NetLogo information to browser-based clients
+* Structured in such a way that a remote NetLogo model runs on the server and feeds NetLogo information to browser-based clients
 * Utilizes the Play 2.0.x web framework
-* Server side: Uses Scala to interface with a 'netlogo.jar' to provide headless workspaces
+* Server side: Uses Scala to interface with a 'NetLogo.jar' to provide headless workspaces
 * Client side: Uses CoffeeScript to define client behavior, whilst using HTML and CSS to define the visual structure

 # Installing